sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 ### Define component structure

-Inside the **StaticPage** component we define layout (**LayoutSingleColumn**) and add other components inside semantic content wrappers so that the layout is able to understand where to render those blocks.
+Inside the **StaticPage** component we wrap the content into the LayoutComposer component, which expects a functional React component as children.
+Within that component, we pass three elements that correspond to the layout areas defined earlier:

+- **TopBarContainer** for the _topbar_ layout area,
+- **div** with class _css.content_ for the main layout area, and
+- **FooterContainer** for the _footer_ layout area.

+Any static content we want to show on this page will be wrapped inside the _css.content_ **div**.

 ```jsx
 <LayoutComposer areas={layoutAreas} className={css.layout}>